lsst-sitcom/sitcomtn-037/index.rst

 This implies that the Rapid Analysis is not required to run at the summit, although if would be preferable to do so.
 The output from the Rapid Analysis will need to go into a database.
 Details of this are database are discussed in `Deliverable 3`_.
+The output will also have to be made available to the control network such that observers can be alerted if calculated metrics are producing results that are deemed worrisome.
+The original framework to perform this duty is the Telemetry Interface, described in :ref:`LSE-72`, which is designed to feed metrics from Prompt Processing pipelines back to the summit.
+This document is out-of-date, however, either this or an analogous framework is required to perform the same purpose, such that the Watcher CSC can monitor for troubling events and alert the observer.

 Based on the committee's experience commissioning previous telescopes, instruments and surveys, three different timescales for data interaction were identified as being critical to successful commissioning, each of which are discussed in the following subsections.
 The data products for the rapid timescales (<30 and 60 seconds) are described in the Outputs section of the `Rapid Analysis Use-case on confluence <https://confluence.lsstcorp.org/display/LSSTCOM/Rapid+Analysis+Use-Case>`_.